kjcaway/java-springboot-example/README.md

 ---------------------

 ## Description
-Made to figure out how to use java, springboot(mvc), etc.
+Made to figure out how to use java, springboot mvc.

 ## Environment
 - java 11